microsoft/coe-starter-kit/coe-cli/docs/alm/maturity/readme.md

   - Do you use Azure DevOps or can you integrate with Azure DevOps for Source Control and Build Pipelines?
   - Do you have license prerequisites in place?
     - Do you have Basic or above Azure DevOps licenses for Makers?
-    - Per App or Per User Power Apps licenses to access the AA4AM Maker Solution?
+    - Per App or Per User Power Apps licenses to access the ALM Maker Solution?
 - Are you looking to move to [Level 300 - Defined](#level-300-defined) or beyond
 - Administration
     - Do you have Environment Strategy in place?